How to remove searching.com redirect from Mac

 Is the searching.com redirect a virus?

 Unlike a traditional virus, browser redirects do only one thing.
-Yup, you guessed it—they redirect your browser.
-An example of this might be trying to go to a website like Google.com, but you end up on Searching.com instead.
+Yup, you guessed it — they redirect your browser.
+An example of this might be trying to go to a website like Google.com but ending up on Searching.com instead.
 Frustrating?
-Yes, but ultimately, it’s not doing any damage to your computer.
+Yes, but, ultimately, it’s not doing any damage to your computer.

 These redirects can get a bit more malicious by leaving a door open to your hard drive.
-It does that so other malware and potentially even viruses can install themselves without you even realizing it.
+It does that, so other malware and potentially dangerous viruses can install themselves without you even realizing it.

 How did malware get onto my Mac?

-While it’s true, Macs are less susceptible to viruses.
-As more people have started using macOS, more hackers and scammers have started targeting them.
+It’s true that Macs are less susceptible to viruses.
+But as more people have started using macOS, more hackers and scammers have started targeting them.
 The most common ways for malware to end up on your Mac are:

 - Other malware — As you read earlier, malware can leave your Mac vulnerable to other malicious software being installed.

-- Software bundling - Malware can also be hidden in the install of other non-malicious but unreliable apps.
+- Software bundling — Malware can also be hidden in the installation package of other non-malicious but unreliable apps.

 How to fix the searching.com redirect manually